21isenough/LightningATM/docs/guide/tmux_monitoring.md

 ## Monitoring system "tmux" to control the processes

-This allows the terminal window to be split vertically into two parts to observe two processes at the same time.
+The easiest way to monitor multiple processes at the same time is to open multiple windows.
+So you can open one for the "app.py" and one for the debug logger `tail -f ~/.lightningATM/debug.log` and then display them side by side.
+But to watch both processes at the same time in one window, you can use "tmux" (terminal multiplexer).
+This allows the terminal window to be split vertically into two parts.

 ###### Install tmux

 ```
-$ cd ~
+$ cd
 $ sudo apt install tmux
 ```